ahillelt/SlackEmojiCounter/README.md

 ## Setup
 * Create a Slack app and obtain a bot token with the required scopes.
 * (NO LONGER NEEDED) Invite the bot to the channels you want it to scan.
-* Replace 'your-slack-bot-token' in the script with your actual bot token.
+* Replace 'your-slack-bot-token' in the script with your actual bot token OR pass the token via command line
 * Feel free to tweak the rate-limiter for your specific Slack configuration.
 Set to not trigger the basic (free) Slack workspace params.

 ## Usage